jocelyntehsr/bible-verse-slide-generator/README.md

 <b>Project Purpose:</b> Streamline the process of copy-paste of Bible Verses to PowerPoint Slides into using Python script to automate the process.

+<b>Project Working Mechanism:</b>
+1) Download bible in CSV file format
+2) Read the bible as a csv file using pandas df
+3) Extract the required bible verses into another CSV file
-<b>Project Working Mechanism:</b> Using pandas df to map the relative bible verses into presentation slides.
+4) Write the bible verses into presentation slides using `python-pptx` library.

 ------------------------------------------------------------